myles-lewis/easylabel/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 ## Update
+This is an update to version 0.2.4.
+In this version we have:

+* Added a feature to allow the option for label text, line and box colours to match colour of each point

+* Enabled optional return value of plotly objects

+* Fixed bugs in MA plot

+## Update
 This is an update to new version 0.2.2.
 In this version I have:

 * Added a new feature to plot Manhattan plots using a new function